2 Solutions for Handling the #1 Objection from Private Money Lenders

 What does that do for me?

-Well, his long-time business experience boosts my credibility by association and work partnership.
+Well, his long-time business experience boosts my credibility through association and work partnership.

 And make sure you say things like, “we” and “our team” and “us.”
 Stay away from “I” and “me.”
 Heck, that may even help direct the conversation…